Hypnotherapy to reduce a fear of flying – The obvious thing to do

-Using hypnotherapy to reduce a fear of flying is a very obvious thing to do.
+Using hypnotherapy to reduce the fear of flying is a very obvious thing to do.
 Hypnotherapy uses hypnosis to help people make changes in their lives.
 There are several factors that are a key part of hypnosis.

 - Thoughts affect feelings and feelings affect thoughts.
-In the majority of people feelings have more influence than thoughts.
+In the majority of people, feelings have more influence than thoughts.
 If something causes a strong emotion it will have more effect than logical thought.

 If you are feeling terrified, all the facts that people tell you about why you shouldn’t be scared won’t have any effect.
 Your strong emotion overrides the logical part of your brain.

 2. Hypnosis uses a suggestion, a belief in that suggestion and then repetition of that suggestion.

 So, if you have a fear of flying then you are already experiencing hypnosis.
 You think about flying which brings up the fear, which then makes the thought even worse which reinforces the fear.